Aiven-Labs/python-fake-data-producer-for-apache-kafka/README.md

   --format '{service_uri}'
 ```

-The Kafka Service URI is in the form `hostname:port` and provides the `hostname` and `port` needed to execute the code.
+The Apache Kafka Service URI is in the form `hostname:port` and provides the `hostname` and `port` needed to execute the code.
-You can wait for the newly created Kafka instance to be ready with
+You can wait for the newly created Apache Kafka instance to be ready with

 ```bash
 avn service wait $KAFKA_SERVICE_NAME --project $PROJECT_NAME